awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-detective-memberinvitation.md

 # AWS::Detective::MemberInvitation<a name="aws-resource-detective-memberinvitation"></a>

-The `AWS::Detective::MemberInvitation` resource is an Amazon Detective resource type that sends an invitation to join a Detective behavior graph\.
-The invitation is sent from the master account to the root user email address of an AWS account\.
+The `AWS::Detective::MemberInvitation` resource is an Amazon Detective resource type that creates an invitation to join a Detective behavior graph\.
+The administrator account can choose whether to send an email notification of the invitation to the root user email address of the AWS account\.

 ## Syntax<a name="aws-resource-detective-memberinvitation-syntax"></a>